 You will paddle through mangroves to Tagbanua Lagoon and on to Hear-a-Pin-Drop Lagoon which are accessible only by sea kayak.
 You will snorkel Kayangan or Barracuda lake.
 If Kayangan is not swamped with tourists it will be Kayangan and you’ll gaze down at the extraordinarily picturesque view of the lagoon below–arguably Philippine tourism’s most photographed natural scene.
 If it’s Barracuda, you will be plunging into a lake which is a thermal, meaning the water gets warmer the further down you free dive!

 And do note, Tribal Adventures is not a group operator and will not be a slave to bucket lists: Most of our clients like us because we explore the less known destinations, escaping the tourist traps and providing a day of serenity away from crowds!
-If you’re in to following the mob and ticking off a bucket list as though it’s a grocery shopping list, we’re not for you.
+If you’re in to following the mob and ticking off a list of heavily-worn tourist spots as though it’s a grocery shopping list, we’re not for you as an operator.
+We might have sea kayaks we can rent out so you can do your own DIY thing.
+You can email firstname.lastname@example.org in that event.

 |DEPARTURE TIME||8:30 AM|

-For an additional PHP2,000 (single payment good for 1 or 2 persons) you can shorten your 15km paddle to 12km and get a 4×4 drop off and pick up at Cabu Beach.
+For an additional PHP 4,000 (single payment good for 1 or 6 persons) you can shorten your 15km paddle to 10km and get a boat drop-off.
+This is recommended in the windy months from November to March.
 A party of up to six persons may get a drop-off by banca boat at Coron Island for 3,000 pesos.
-Your paddle distance will be reduced to about 10 kms
+Your paddle distance will be reduced to about 10 kms and you'll avoid paddling against the 'amihan' easterly on your way over to Coron Island.

 |COST PER PERSON|